MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 CopyBuffer() copies data into an array.

-Therefore, if you use it with an unclear understanding of array preparation and references, it can cause errors or incorrect behavior.
+Therefore, if you use it while leaving array preparation and reference rules unclear, it can cause incorrect behavior or errors.

 Typical mistakes include the following.

-• Referencing values without knowing how many items were retrieved
+• Referencing values without knowing how many bars were retrieved

 • Assuming [0] always means the latest closed candle